Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

 Slicer's most basic application UI icons are derived from Material Symbols Icons.
 To realistically accommodate the large and diverse community of 3D Slicer contributors without an onboard icon designer, we recommend referring to the <A href="https://m3.material.io/styles/icons/designing-icons" Material-IO design principles</A> as a touchstone and inspiration, but don't require rigid adherance.

-At a minimum, respecting the following 10 requirements will help keep new designs consistent with the appearance of existing set of Slicer Application Icons:
+At a minimum, respecting the following 10 recommendations will help keep new designs consistent with the appearance of existing set of Slicer Application Icons:

-1. Use stroke width / feature size to ensure pixel-perfect rendering at resolution multiples of 24x24 pixels.
+1. Design icons on a transparent background.

 2. At 24x24 pixel resolution, stroke width should be 1 dp = 1 px.
+This will insure pixel-perfect rendering at resolution multiples of 24x24.

 3. Use simple stroked elements without fill where possible.

-4. If filled elements are required, use limited color and in a manner consistent with Slicer's palette, your UI and Slicer's application UI.
+4. If filled elements are required, use limited color, preferrably from Slicer's palette, consistent across your UI and compatible with Slicer's application UI.

-5. Use face-forward icons where possible and orthographic perspective where required (such as in the depiction of source volumes).
+5. Use face-forward icons where possible and orthographic perspective with 45 deg angles where required.

 6. Avoid gradients and other 3D effects.

-7. Use the stroke colors and fills specified in Slicer's palette for both Dark and Light Themes.
+7. Respect the stroke, fills and backgrounds colors specified in Slicer's palette for both Dark and Light Themes.

 8. Padding of 2dp is recommended around the icon perimeter.
 Slicer templates indicate the 2dp padding for guidance.

-9. Ensure your icon works well in both Dark and Light Themes, and use Slicer's SWAP and PASS-THRU colors.
+9. Preview the Dark and Light Theme versions of your icon on Dark and Light Theme backgrounds and at multiple resolutions to insure they look good.

-10. Please preview your icon in multiple resolutions and delete padding object (if using template) before finalizing your work.
+10. Delete padding object (if using template) and all hidden or unused visible elements before finalizing your work.

 ---
 ## Tips for designing in Inkscape V1.3: